What is Retirement Planning: A Step-By-Step Guide For Beginners

 Traditional IRA

-When you contribute to a Traditional IRA, your money is typically invested in various assets to grow over time.
+A Traditional Individual Retirement Account (IRA) is a personal retirement savings account where your money is invested in various assets to grow over time.

 Since your contributions and earnings grow without you paying immediate taxes, when you retire and start taking distributions, those withdrawals are taxed as ordinary income at your current tax rate.